 WHAT ARE THE DANGERS OF ASBESTOS EXPOSURE?

-Asbestos, when it’s fibers are inhaled over time, can accumulate in the lungs and contribute to mutations of cells that lead to two particular cancers, mesothelioma and lung cancer.
-Unfortunately, most asbestos exposure victims are not diagosed until the advanced stages of the disease.
+The National Cancer Institute states that asbestos remains a leading cause of cancer, and has information about how to workers can reduce their exposure.
+Asbestos, when its fibers are inhaled over time, can accumulate in the lungs and contribute to mutations of cells that lead to two particular cancers, mesothelioma, and lung cancer.
+Unfortunately, most asbestos exposure victims are not diagnosed until the advanced stages of the disease.
+A New York City asbestos attorney can help you investigate and determine if your illness was caused by exposure to asbestos.

 HOW ARE PEOPLE EXPOSED TO ASBESTOS?